eddyerburgh/notes/docs/databases/the-relational-model.md

 Each attribute has a domain which specifies the valid values for the attribute.
 Domains must be atomic {% cite database-system-concepts -l 40 %}.

 The null value is a special value signifying that the value is unknown or unspecified {% cite database-system-concepts -l 40 %}.

+SQL is loosely based on relational algebra.
+Most databases use relational algebra or something based on relational algebra for their internal representation of queries.

 ## Database schema